Affably Evil: Well, that's how the Devil tends to operate anyway.

 Obvious Second Choice: Evidently the filmmakers wanted to end the film with "Sympathy For The Devil" By The Rolling Stones.
 It would seen they had to settle for less appropriate "Paint It Black." (your Mileage May Vary)

 One-Winged Angel: Almost completely literal, as Milton transforms into a Fallen Angel at the climax.
 (His minions, too, occasionally enjoy flashing fanged grins out of their otherwise perfectly human faces.)

-Post Rape Taunt: "Well, on a scale of 1 to 10 — 10 being the most depraved act of sexual theatre known to man, 1 being your average Friday night run-through at the Lomaxes' household — I'd say, not to be immodest, Mary Ann and I got it on at about... seven.
+Post Rape Taunt: "Well, on a scale of 1 to 10 — 10 being the most depraved act of sexual theatre known to man, 1 being your average Friday night run-through at the Lomaxes' household — I'd say, not to be immodest, Mary Ann and I got it on at about... eleven.